mars0i/majure/README.md

   are needed for the charting functionality introduced in section 2.8.
   These additional jar files come from libraries.tar.gz or libraries.zip, available on the MASON site.

-* Here's a small note about the common disease *parenthephobia*, prevalent among those who don't use regularly use Lisps, such as Clojure.
-Even those who have programmed in Lisp sometimes suffer from this debilitating ailment as a result of instructors who failed to provide the following essential information: As long as you (a) become familiar with proper Lisp code formatting, (b) use an editor that matches parentheses, and (c) use an editor that will automatically reformat Lisp code for you, parentheses are easy to manage.
-Don't be afraid of them!